Golam Mostofa (politician)

-Golam Mostofa is a Bangladesh Awami League politician and the incumbent Member of Parliament from Nilphamari-3.
+Golam Mostofa is a Bangladesh Awami League politician and former Member of Parliament from Nilphamari-3.

 Career

 Mostofa was nominated by Bangladesh Awami League in 2008 for the Nilphamari-3.
 He lost the election to Jatiya Party candidate Kazi Faruque Kader, the son of Kazi Abdul Kader, former Minister of Pakistan.
 He was elected to Parliament from Nilphamari-3 as a candidate of Bangladesh Awami League on 5 January 2014.